Click tab for booking options

 When we arrive at the fishing grounds, please be patient.
 The Captain and crew want you to have fun and catch fish and this means being organized so everyone on the charter is successful.
 Find an open spot at the railing and wait for the greenlight to drop your line.
 When you bait your line will depend on whether you’re using live or dead bait.
 Baiting live fish too early means they will be less active and therefore less attractive to your target fish.
 When you hook a fish, wait for one of the crew to remove it from the line and stow it in your catch bag.

-At the end of the fishing charter as the boat travels back to the dock, the crew will stow the fishing gear and for a nominal per-fish fee, will clean your day’s catch.
+At the end of the fishing charter as the boat travels back to the dock, the crew will stow the fishing gear and for a nominal per fish fee, you can have your fish cleaned & filleted by Captain Andersons.
 Be sure you’ve taken all the pictures you want before your fish are cleaned.

 We want your fishing charter to be filled with fun and lots of fish, but more—we want it to be relaxing and filled with memories you’ll be talking about for years to come!
 Don’t hesitate to speak to any of experienced crew if you need help or have any questions during your charter.